Academic Year Requirements

 I received a phone call asking me to confirm my attendance for an event.
 What do I do?

-We will send reminder emails and leave reminder voicemails before each event that you are registered to attend.
+We will send reminder emails before each event that you are registered to attend.
 If, for any reason, you are no longer able to attend an event, please respond via email or phone immediately.
 Many events have waitlists, and if you are not able to go, we can add someone from the waitlist.